tfabris/RebootCableModem/README.md

 https://github.com/tfabris/RebootCableModem

-RebootCableModem is a set of Bash scripts which reboots my cable modem if the Internet is down for more than a few minutes.
-It will also, optionally, reboot the cable modem daily at a specific time on the clock.
+RebootCableModem is a set of Bash scripts which reboots my cable modem or fiber modem if the Internet is down for more than a few minutes.
+It will also, optionally, reboot the modem daily at a specific time on the clock.

 I have owned a few cable modems and a fiber modem recently: an Xfinity SMC SMCD3GNV, an Xfinity Cisco DPC3941T, a Netgear CM1150V, and a Quantum Fiber